josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🫜_divorce_support.md

 i personally feel they are owed 90% *at least* of your and any joint assets.

 personally i just feel they were already doing you a favour, sans ça.

+---

+I just wanted to revisit this.

+I cannot emphasise enough how much of a favour?
+I think these women did just by acknowledging your existence.

+Let alone by consenting to marry any of you.

+What these women have struggled through just by having to see your face in the morning?

+I feel that loss keenly on their behalf, and I'm not even in the room.